West Berlin: Traffic between East and West Berlin

 Occasionally, West Germans were banned from entering East Berlin.
 This was the case between 29 August and 1 September 1960, when ex-prisoners of war and deportees, homecomers (Heimkehrer), from all around West Germany and West Berlin met for a convention in that city.
 The homecomers released mostly from a long detention in the Soviet Union were unwelcome in East Berlin.
 As they could not be recognised through their identification papers, all West Germans were banned from East Berlin during those days.
 West Berliners were allowed, since the quadripartite Allied status quo provided for their free movement around all four sectors.
 From 8 September 1960 on, the East subjected all West Germans to apply for a permit before entering East Berlin.

 As the communist government in the East gained tighter control, and the economic recovery in the West significantly outperformed the East, more than a hundred thousand East Germans and East Berliners left East Germany and East Berlin for the West every year.
 East Germany closed the borders between East and West Germany and sealed off the border with West Berlin in 1952; but because of the quadripartite Allied status of the city, the 46 km-long sectorial border between East and West Berlin remained open.
-As there was freedom of movement between West Berlin and West Germany, Easterners could use the city as a transit point to West Germany, usually travelling there by air.

 To stop this drain of people defecting, the East German government built the Berlin Wall, thus physically closing off West Berlin from East Berlin and East Germany, on 13 August 1961.
 All Eastern streets, bridges, paths, windows, doors, gates, and sewers opening to West Berlin were systematically sealed off by walls, concrete barriers, barbed wire, and/or bars.
 The Wall was directed against the Easterners, who by its construction were no longer allowed to leave the East, except with an Eastern permit, not usually granted.

 Westerners were still granted visas on entering East Berlin.
 Initially eight street checkpoints were opened, and one checkpoint in the Berlin Friedrichstraße railway station, which was reached by one line of the Western underground (today's U 6), two Western S-Bahn lines, one under and one above ground (approximately today's S 2 and S 3, however, lines changed significantly from 1990 onwards), and transit trains between West Germany and West Berlin started and ended there.

 The eight street checkpoints were – from North to South along the Wall – on Bornholmer Straße, Chausseestraße, Invalidenstraße, Berlin Friedrichstraße station, Friedrichstraße (Checkpoint Charlie in US military denomination, since this crossing was to their sector), Heinrich-Heine-Straße, Oberbaumbrücke, and Sonnenallee.